 but the cabin sole is lower than the cockpit.
 To keep the inside floor

-dry, there is small step between pilot house and cabin, see the options
+dry, there is small step (bridge deck) between pilot house and cabin, see the options

 paragraph.
 The pilothouse offers standing headroom: 6' 2" in the middle

 (185 cm), the forward cabin with two bunks has sitting headroom.

 is room for a portable head under the vee berth.
 The dinette can be lowered

 to make a 27" (69 cm) wide berth.

 A sturdy samson post is welded to the forward bulkhead.

 The Down East 25 is a composite epoxy-fiberglass-plywood boat.
 Some call it second generation stitch and glue.
 The